Academany/fabzero/w1/doc.md

   # extension="${f##*.}"
   filename="${f%.*}"
   echo "Converting $f to $filename.html"
-  `pandoc -s -c base.css $f -t html -o $filename.html` done
+  `pandoc -s -t html -c base.css $f -o $filename.html` done
-# Step 2.
-Uploading everything to the repository
-# If there is commit message then upload
-if [ "$#" -gt 0 ]
-then
-    git pull
-    git add --all
-    git commit -m "$*"
-    git push
-else
-    echo "Not uploading (Empty commit message)" fi
 ```
-> Note: Please note that the `git commit` line contains a `$*`.
-This is important since we will [pass the commit message as an argument](http://osr600doc.sco.com/en/SHL_automate/_Passing_to_shell_script.html) when we execute the script.

 ### Using the script
 Now it comes the easy part.
 After you type all your documentation you open a new terminal inside your student folder that contains `auto.sh` file and type:

 `bash auto.sh`

 And it search for all the `.md` files in your folder and will convert them to HTML, overwriting if they already existed.
-But **if you also write a commit message** like this:

-`bash auto.sh this will be the commit message`

-This will convert all the markdown documentation to HTML **and** upload the documentation to your repository (if you uncommented the ftp line it will also ask you the ftp password).

-> Exercise: Write a script to automate the conversion of your files to the repository.
+> Exercise: Write a script to automate the conversion of your files to HTML.

 ## Audio and video